maker-ATOM/Trees-and-Graphs/README.md

 A graph can have multiple MST with same costs.
 MST are not unique.
 All the nodes must be connected to form a spanning tree.
+Can be used to find the minimum cost required to reach from one node to other.
+Technically we drop edges with higher weights.

 Example: nodes can be servers and weighted edges can be speed of transmission.